Former Penn State coach Sandusky: mentor or molester?

 "SOAP BATTLES"

-Two grand jury reports allege that Sandusky molested the boys from as early as 1994 until 2009.
+Two grand jury reports allege that Sandusky molested the boys from as early as 1994 to 2009.

 Some alleged victims frequently stayed overnight at Sandusky's home.
 Sandusky gave them presents, including a snowboard, Nike shoes, golf clubs, football jerseys, dress clothes and a computer, and took them to sporting events such as Philadelphia Eagles games and to church, the reports said.